AutoGIS-2017/Exercise-2/README.md

-# Exercise-2
+# Exercise 2

-This week we will practice how to ...
+This week we will focus on how to create geometries in Geopandas.

 ### Due dates